IIHTDevelopers/Yaksha-Angular-Matrimony-Template/Commands-Readme.txt

 	npm run start -> To compile and deploy the project in browser.
 You can press <Ctrl> key while clicking on localhost:4200 to open project in browser -> takes 2 to 3 min

-	npm run start:server -> As we are using a json server to mimic our db.json file as a database.
-So, this command is useful to start a json server.

 	npm run jest -> To run all test cases and check the summary.
 It is mandatory to run this command before submission of workspace -> takes 5 to 6 min

 	npm run test -> To run all test cases.
 It is mandatory to run this command before submission of workspace -> takes 5 to 6 min